 3810 – GliaDea IgG

 The GliaDea IgG is a quantitative immunoassay for the determination of IgG antibodies against deamidated gliadin in human serum.
 The GliaDea IgG is intended as an aid in the diagnosis of celiac disease in conjunction with other clinical and laboratory findings.
+The immunoassay is designed for manual professional in vitro diagnostic use.

 Celiac disease or gluten-sensitivity is characterized by small intestinal damages leading to a so-called “flat” mucosa.
 Due to this extensive lesions, malabsorption occurs frequently accompanied with a depletion of key nutrients.
 The alcohol soluble fraction of gluten, gliadin, a substrate of tissue transglutaminase (tTG), represents a causative agent of celiac disease, by stimulating an inflammatory process in the small intestine.
 Cellular and humoral immune responses are probably triggered by the cross linking of gliadin into high molecular complexes.